Dwarf Chin Cactus, Spider Cactus

 ROYAL HORTICULTURAL SOCIETY’S AWARD OF GARDEN MERIT

-Synonyms of Gymnocalycium baldianum (12)(Updated 12-7-20): Echinocactus baldianus Speg., Echinocactus sanguiniflorus Werderm., Gymnocalycium baldianum var. albiflorum C.A.L.Bercht, Gymnocalycium baldianum var. raineri (H.Till) Milt, Gymnocalycium baldianum subsp. sanguiniflorum (Werderm.)
+Synonyms of Gymnocalycium baldianum (12)(Updated 11-12-21 from Plants of the World Online): Echinocactus baldianus Speg., Echinocactus sanguiniflorus Werderm., Gymnocalycium baldianum var. albiflorum C.A.L.Bercht, Gymnocalycium baldianum var. raineri (H.Till) Milt, Gymnocalycium baldianum subsp. sanguiniflorum (Werderm.)
 C.A.L.Bercht, Gymnocalycium baldianum var. schreiteri (H.Till) Milt, Gymnocalycium marianae Perea, O.Ferrari, Las Peñas & R.Kiesling, Gymnocalycium raineri H.Till, Gymnocalycium rosae H.Till, Gymnocalycium sanguiniflorum (Werderm.)
 Werderm., Gymnocalycium schreiteri H.Till, Gymnocalycium venturianum Backeb.

 Gymnocalycium baldianum (Speg.)
 Speg. is the correct and accepted scientific name for this species of Gymnocalycium.
 It was named and described as such by Carlo Luigi (Carlos Luis) Spegazzini in Anales de la Sociedad Cientifica Argentina in 1925.
 It was previously named described as Echinocactus baldianus by Mr. Spegazzini in Anales del Museo Nacional de Buenos Aires in 1905.
 The International Plant Names Index (IPNI) has more than 2,700 records for plant names of which Mr. Spegazzini is either the author, co-author, or involved in the basionym.